FoxNext: Sale of assets to Scopely

 FoxNext was one of the properties acquired by The Walt Disney Company upon its acquisition of 21st Century Fox.
 In September 2019, Disney indicated it was looking to sell or shuttering parts of FoxNext.
-In the past Disney, led by CEO Bob Iger, has eliminated in-house video game development and relying on third-parties to develop games based on its IP, after shutting down Disney Interactive Studios back in 2016.
-Disney sold the FoxNext Games division, which included FoxNext Games Los Angeles, Cold Iron Studios and Aftershock, to mobile game developer Scopely in January 2020 for an undisclosed amount; Scopely stated it later plans to divest itself of Cold Iron Studios as they develop games for consoles and personal computers.
+In the past, Disney, led by CEO Bob Iger, has eliminated in-house video game development and relying on third-parties to develop games based on its IP, after shutting down Disney Interactive Studios back in 2016.
+Disney sold the FoxNext Games division, which included FoxNext Games Los Angeles, Cold Iron Studios and Aftershock, to mobile game developer Scopely in January 2020 for an amount which are still yet to be disclosed since 2020; Scopely stated it later plans to divest itself of Cold Iron Studios as they develop games for consoles and personal computers.
 The deal includes most of the IP developed by the studios excluding properties specifically owned by Fox distinct from the Disney acquisition.
 Fogbank Entertainment was shuttered later in January 2020.